 When to register

-Registration varies depending on if you’re an undergraduate or postgraduate student.
+Registration varies depending on whether you’re an undergraduate or postgraduate student.

-Masters students can register from 1 August until 31 October 2022.
+Taught postgraduate students, for example, taught Masters students, can register from 1 August until 30 October 2023.

 How to register